Skip to content

 Quick Example

-Here's how to distill a classification task using SetFit:
+Here's a step-by-step guide to distilling a classification task using setfit.

 import dspy